MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 PHP
 ---

 PHP__ is only needed to create an interface that can be used from a PHP program to communicate with a MonetDB server.

 Download the Windows installer and source package of PHP 5 from http://www.php.net/.
-Install the binary package and extract the sources somewhere (e.g. as a subdirectory of the binary installation).
+Install the binary package and extract the sources somewhere (e.g. as a subfolder of the binary installation).

 In order to get MonetDB to compile with these sources a few changes had to be made to the sources: